Pimco's head of emerging market equities Masha Gordon departs

 In a statement, Pimco said Virginie Maisonneuve, who is the company’s Deputy Chief Investment Officer and Global Head of Equities, is running the emerging markets equity strategy following Gordon’s departure.

-Maisonneuve joined Pimco last year from British fund manager Schroders, succeeding Neel Kashkari as head of the firm’s equities business who left to pursue a career in politics.
+Maisonneuve joined the firm last year from British fund manager Schroders, succeeding Neel Kashkari as head of the firm’s equities business who left to pursue a career in politics.

 Since the abrupt departure of Mohamed El-Erian in January, Pimco has undergone a leadership shake-up that has included the hire of Paul McCulley, managing director and chief economist, a new role for the Newport Beach, California, firm.